kasratookallo-svg/product_management_window/README.md

-This repository is designated to input id , name, brand, quantity, price, and expire_date from operator before showing them on a window
+This repository is designated to receive information such as id , name, brand, quantity, price, and expire_date from operator before showing them on a window